Classic Pecan Pie

 I’ve made a number of different pecan pie recipes over the years, but I love all the tricks America’s Test Kitchen offers in their recipe.
 Plus, I had a couple of my own.

 - PRO-Tip: Blind bake the pie crust before adding the filling.
 Blind baking, or baking the shell alone, lets the bottom crust firm up so it doesn’t get soggy.

 - Line the top of the unbaked pie crust with non-stick foil, then add pie weights to help prevent the bottom from puffing up as it bakes.
 You can use dried beans instead of pie weights.
 Just purchase a bag of dried beans and designate them to be used just for baking pies.

-- Toast the nuts to bring out the natural oils and to enhance their flavor, then chop them.
-I toast them on a sheet pan at 350º for 5-7 minutes.
-Watch carefully so they do not burn, shaking the pan at the halfway point.
+- PRO-Tip: Toast the nuts to bring out the natural oils and to enhance their flavor, then chop them.

 - The brown sugar amount is less than other pecan pie recipes, so the results aren’t an overly sweet dessert, though I can’t say a cloying pie would stop me from indulging!